maxieds/HomeBrewLiveStreamer/README.md

 feature set and have options for live streaming applications to friend devices over the network (see the future / wishlist features list below).
 As the application matures slightly, the releases will include signed binary APKs for users to download and install without the need for compiling the source in Android Studio.

 Please see our [Privacy Policy](https://github.com/maxieds/HomeBrewLiveStreamer/wiki/PrivacyPolicy) (required per Google Play Store listing) for information on how the application manages its usage of sensitive Android permissions.
+This freeware application is available for Android phones on the Google Play Store [here](https://play.google.com/store/apps/details?id=com.maxieds.codenamepumpkinsconcert).

 ## Future features